TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti154stack/apps/collector/README_TFM.md

 On the sensor side:

 * Wait for the sensor device to join a network, after which the output will be updated with the channel number and device ID of the sensor that was started.
-After joining the network `CONFIG_GPIO_RLED` will be set.
+After joining the network `CONFIG_LED_RED` will be set.
 The settings that you selected above in the waiting state will then take effect.
 ```
      TI Sensor